RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 Read further to learn how to do more advanced stuff with the connector, using the additionnal panel.

+## Edit already connected properties

+If you need to edit the slave properties after they've been connected, here's what you can do:

+1. Deactivate the expressions in the properties you need to edit.
+2. Edit the keyframes; you can also add or remove keyframes or adjust the interpolation.
+3. Reactivate the expressions.

 ## Advanced Connector

 If you need more advanced connections, you can choose one of the many other ways to connect properties and select or create a master controller.